erikdubois/Linux-Mint-17.1-on-MacBook-Pro-5-4/README.md

 Do not forget to type "./" in front of the name.

-If you think your computer gets to hot, you can always install also the fan daemon
+If you think your computer gets to hot, you can always install the macfan daemon

 	sudo apt-get install macfanctld

+Making sure the laptop goes to sleep when you close the lid you should install the following

+	sudo apt-get install laptop-mode-tools

 Open issues at the bottom